robvanderleek/create-issue-branch/README.md

 # Configuration

 This app does not require a configuration.
 However, if you want to override the default behaviour you can do so by placing a YAML file in your repository at the location: `.github/issue-branch.yml` with the overrides.

 If the app has a problem with your configuration YAML (e.g.: invalid content) it will create an issue with the title " Error in Create Issue Branch app configuration" in the repo.
 Subsequent runs with an invalid configuration will not create new issues, only one stays open.

 ## Organization/User wide configuration

 Organization/user wide configuration prevents a configuration in every individual repo and is supported by putting the YAML file `.github/issue-branch.yml` in a repository called `.github`.
 So, if your organization/username is `acme`, the full path becomes:
 `https://github.com/acme/.github/blob/main/.github/issue-branch.yml`.

+Remember to give the GitHub App access to the `.github` repository, otherwise it can't load the organization/user wide configuration.

+Reposotory configuration files override the organization/user wide configuration file.

 ## Mode: auto or chatops